Cafés and Espresso Culture in Quebec: Addresses, Trends, and Rituals

 TrendSustainable and growing

-A rosetta leaf, a heart, a tulip: latte art is both a sign of technical mastery and a gift to the customer.
-It requires perfect micro-foam and a precise gesture when pouring.
-In Quebec City, passionate baristas practice for hours to achieve this natural fluidity.
+A rosette leaf, a heart, a tulip: latte art is both a sign of technical mastery and a gift to the customer.
+It requires perfect microfoam and a precise gesture at the moment of pouring.
+In Québec, passionate baristas practice for hours to achieve this natural fluidity.
 A detail that transforms the order into an experience.

 Filter Coffee